DarrenVictoriano/zmk-config/readme.md

 ### Dongle warning

-Flashing both dongles does not make them interchangeable.
+Pick only one dongle either XIAO or Raytac not both.
+If you own both devices flashing both does not make the dongles interchangeable.

 The left and right firmware files contain no predefined dongle identity.
 During first startup, each half bonds to the specific central dongle it discovers.
 That hardware address and bond are saved in persistent settings.

-If you initially power all four devices together:
+After flashing the firmware if you initially power all four devices together:

 ```text
 XIAO powered + Raytac powered + left + right